softserveinc-rnd/blog/fpga-cnn/README.md

 Vitis - SDK from Xilinx.
 More info [here](https://www.xilinx.com/products/design-tools/vitis.html). <br>
 <img src="images/vitis.jpg">
 **Vitis AI** is a development platform for AI inference on Xilinx hardware platforms (FPGA, Cloud) [[Ref](https://www.xilinx.com/products/design-tools/vitis/vitis-ai.html)].
 It supports models designed and trained on Caffee, TensorFlow, and PyTorch.
 The workflow is: <br>
-Develop a model using any framework (but using only supporting layers and versions, that are described in the official documentation)
+- Develop a model using any framework (but using only supporting layers and versions, that are described in the official documentation)
-Train the model
+- Train the model
+- Optimize
+- Compile
+- Quantize
-Optimize, Compile and Quantize the model using Vitis AI tools Run the model on the DPU (Deep learning Processing Unit) - a particular IP block for Xilinx boards with UltraScale+ chip on it.
+- And all using Vitis AI tools
+Run the model on the DPU (Deep learning Processing Unit) - a particular IP block for Xilinx boards with UltraScale+ chip on it.
 It is a part of Vitis AI.
 That is it!
 The development process is simple and is designed for AI programmers as much as for Embedded programmers.
 Performance (from official sites):